 National Gallery exhibition

 cul-de-sac-based housing estates

-I heard the last phrase on RTE News on 21 June 2008, and idly wondered (as you do) whether the autocue had hyphenated it.
+I heard the last phrase on RTE News on 21 June 2008, and idly wondered whether (and how) the autocue had hyphenated it.
 In some styles, a single en dash is preferred to multiple hyphenation, especially when the compound is a proper noun: post–Lisbon Referendum mess.

 A handy device is the suspended hyphen.
 Here, a hyphen is “hung” on the end — or, less frequently, the beginning — of part of a phrasal adjective, where there is an omitted element in a common series: